Who Pays Closing Costs When Buying a Home?

 You can see a more complete list of closing costs on this page.

-Aside from VA loans, the buyer will almost always have closing costs to pay.
+Home buyers almost always have closing costs to pay (with a few exceptions).
 But the seller has certain costs to pay as well.
 Sellers are usually responsible for the real estate agent's commission (if applicable), title transfer fees, prorated taxes and utilities.

 Can the Buyer Ask the Seller to Pay These Costs?

-I've explained that both parties usually have certain costs to pay during a home purchase.
+Both parties -- buyers and sellers -- usually have certain costs they must pay during a home purchase.
 The buyer typically pays for any fees relating to their mortgage loan, and the seller typically pays the agent's commission and various fees relating to the transfer of property.

 The question is: How will this affect the chances of your offer being accepted?
 This is where you really have to know your real estate market.
 If you're in a sellers' market (where there are fewer homes for sale but plenty of buyers), you should be careful about asking for seller concessions.
 If you're in a situation where there are multiple offers, asking the seller to pay your closing costs could be a problem.

 Think about it from the seller's perspective.
-If they get two offers for the same amount, and one buyer is asking them to pay the closing costs, which offer do you think they're going to accept?
+If they receive two offers for the same amount -- and only one buyer is asking them to pay the closing costs -- which offer do you think they're going to accept?
 It's a no-brainer.
 The seller will net more money by going with the offer that doesn't ask them to pay the buyer's closing costs.

 When trying to figure out who pays closing costs, you must also consider the type of loan you are using.
 Different mortgage programs have different stipulations about who can pay for what.

-For example, FHA loans limit a seller's concession to 3% of the purchase price.
-This means the seller's contribution to the buyer's closing costs cannot exceed 3% of the sale amount in most cases.
+For example, FHA loans generally limit a seller's concession to 6% of the purchase price.
+This means the seller's contribution to the buyer's closing costs cannot exceed 6% of the sale amount in most cases.
 (Note: This limit has changed in the past.
 Years ago, it was lowered from 6% to 3%, and then increased back to 6%.
-So you might still encounter some outdated information online that talks about 6% seller concessions on FHA loans.
-Just know the current limit is 3%.
+So you might encounter some outdated information online.
+Just know that the current limit is 6%, as of 2019.

 For a VA loan, the seller is allowed to cover all of the buyer's closing costs.
 VA loans also have the benefit of no down payment for the buyer.
-The combination of these is commonly referred to as the VA "no-no" mortgage, which means the buyer pays no closing costs and no down payment.
+This combination is commonly referred to as the VA "no-no" mortgage, which means the buyer pays no closing costs and no down payment.
 But again, it's all negotiable.
 THe seller doesn't have to make such a contribution -- they're simply allowed to do so.
 That's a key distinction.

-If you're concerned about who pays closing costs, or if you feel you cannot afford them, be sure to ask about this at the time you apply for the loan.
+If you're concerned about who pays closing costs, or if you feel you cannot afford them, be sure to ask about it when you apply for the loan.
 It will prevent any unpleasant surprises down the road.
-The lender might tell you they have no limitations on what the seller can contribute to your closing costs, and that it's simply up to what you can negotiate during the offer process.
+The lender might tell you they have no limitations on what the seller can contribute to your closing costs, and that it depends on what you negotiate during the offer process.
 Or they might tell you that your loan program has certain limitations on seller concessions.
 Just find out up front, so you can plan accordingly.

 And keep in mind there is no guarantee that a seller is going to pay your closing costs.
-Even if your loan program allows for seller concessions, the homeowner might tell you to take a hike.
-It happens all the time.
-And that's why you need to understand the type of real estate market you're in before you start asking for concessions.
-It's all about bargaining power.
+Even if your loan program allows for such concessions, the homeowner might still turn you down.
+It happens.
+And that's why you need to understand the type of real estate market you're in.